rodrimaia/rodrigomaia.me/_posts/techstack.md

 date: "2024-02-15"
 ---

-Instead of looking for my github stars, I'll try to keep a list of tech stuff I've been using/enjoying/saving for later here.
+a list of tech stuff I've been using/enjoying/saving for later here. (got tired of looking for github stars)

-# TypeScript/JavaScript
+## TypeScript/JavaScript

 **Inquirer.js** - A collection of common interactive command line user interfaces.

 **Create t3 app** - A CLI to create a new TypeScript project.

 **Bun** - a TS/JS engine that 'usually' just works.